In this section we test the value of the slope of the regression line.

 - Multiple R – correlation coefficient (see Definition 1 of Multiple Correlation, although since there is only one independent variable this is equivalent to Definition 2 of Basic Concepts of Correlation)

-- R Square – correlation of determination (see Definition 1 of Multiple Correlation), i.e. the square of Multiple R
+- R Square – coefficient of determination (see Definition 1 of Multiple Correlation), i.e. the square of Multiple R

 - Adjusted R Square – see Definition 2 of Multiple Correlation